 Turning the tide on plastic pollution will not be easy.
 But the conversation is well underway and every day steps are being taken to create a truly circular global economy where we value what we use.
-We must all -- politicians, entrepreneurs and citizens -- work together to tackle one of the gravest environmental challenges of our time.

 The campaign, which is technically rooted in the long standing work of UNEP and the Global Partnership on Marine Litter, focuses on increasing ambition for policies that will reduce pollution and build circular economies, encouraging innovation in supply chain and waste management, and on inspiring individual behaviour change to send important signals to business and government that this is a priority that we all care about.